Via Vallen: Personal life

 Via Vallen has been harassed by a famous footballer based in Indonesia via an Instagram direct message.
 She shared her harassment conversation with the footballer on Instagram and told him to stay away from her.
 She did not disclose the account that harassed her, but some reports and evidences said that the account belonged to Persija player Marko Šimić.
-She is a fans club of Manchester United.
+She is a fan of the Premier League club Manchester United.